ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.enocean/README.md

 - none: Just delete the objects

 ## Troubleshooting
-- Device does not react to command: Open the device Object in the Object tab, go to native and look if there are more than one EEPs registered.
+1. Device does not react to command:
-If yes the first one has to be the one that will control the device.
+   - The teachin process was not successful.
+Depending on the device, successful teach-in is signalled, pay attention to this signal.
+If there is no signal, try again.
+   - Check if all attributes related to the CMD are set correctly.
+   - If the rssi value is higher than -70 dBm, the signal could be too weak.
+Try to move the device closer to the gateway.
+   - Valve actuators (thermostats) are sending a message every x minutes.
+After receiving the message the device accept a command within a second.
+To achive this use a script that sends the command after receiving the message.
+A good trigger in the script is the rssi value.

 ## Profile definition file

 #### Data structure

 ***case:*** Could be a single element or an array, that holds a set of datafields.
-In case of an array the element is bound to an condition.
+In case of an array the element is bound to a condition.

 ***send:*** true means this set of data is a command that will be sent to the device.